 Located close to the church, Chateau Clinet has a special parcel of Merlot known as “La Grand Vigne,” that is their best terroir.
 This is also where you find their oldest vines, as these were planted all the way back in 1934.
 Those old vines are some of the oldest vines in the entire Pomerol appellation.
 This special section of the Chateau Clinet vineyards represents almost 20% of their vines.
 This is the heart and soul of Chateau Clinet.

 The terroir of Chateau Clinet is a complex blend of gravel, clay, and iron-rich sandy soils.
 The majority of their vines are located in three main parcels; La Grand Vigne, which as you now know, is old vines planted in deep clay with gravel on top, Les Argilles, which is deep clay and Le Plateau, where you find more gravel soil, with smaller stones than you encounter in La Grand Vigne.
 The peak elevation is 35 meters.

 In 2010 and again in 2012, Ronan Laborde purchased more property in Pomerol increasing the size of Chateau Clinet.
-About 50% of the new vines will be used in the wine of Chateau Clinet.
+About 50% of the new vines are used in the wine of Chateau Clinet.
 The remaining vines will be used in their second wine, Fleur de Clinet.

 Previously, up until the 2013 vintage. to produce the wine of Chateau Clinet was vinified in 11 different, underground, wooden vats.
 9 of the vats are 60 hectoliters, the remaining two vats are 40 hectoliters.
 However, Chateau Clinet has completely renovated their vat room in time for the 2014 vintage.
 The wood vats were removed and replaced by gleaming stainless steel vats.